kubestash/docs/docs/guides/volume-populator/deployment/index.md

 backupstorage.storage.kubestash.com/gcs-storage created
 ```

-Now, we have to create a `RetentionPolicy` custom resource which specifies how the old `Snapshots` should be cleaned up.
+Now, we are ready to backup our target volume to this backend.

 **Create RetentionPolicy:**

+Now, we have to create a `RetentionPolicy` object to specify how the old `Snapshots` should be cleaned up.

 Below is the YAML of the `RetentionPolicy` object that we are going to create,